KDE/digikam-doc/maintenance_tools/maintenance_common.rst

 .. figure:: images/maintenance_common_options.webp

-The **Use the Last Saved Active Tools and Settings** allows to force to remmeber the options selection taken at last maintenance tool session.
+The **Use the Last Saved Active Tools and Settings** allows to force to remember the options selection taken at last maintenance tool session.